Last updated on July 16th, 2022 at 06:28 am

 Maybe Michelin restaurants are more of a thing in Hong Kong?
 Since Toronto doesn’t have any Michelin-rated restaurants, you don’t hear people talking about it much.
 People still know about it though.
 It doesn’t mean that Toronto doesn’t have amazing restaurants there because they do including Fishman Lobster Clubhouse.

 Here in Hong Kong, it’s different because there are a few dozen Michelin-rated restaurants.
-When I was younger and expressed an interest in going to these types of restaurants, my dad always said it’s not authentic.
-He believes that the Michelin inspectors are probably Westerners and will have different tastes as Hong Kong locals.
+When I was younger and expressed an interest in going to these types of restaurants, my dad always said they are not authentic.
+He believes that the Michelin inspectors are probably Westerners and will have different tastes from Hong Kong locals.
 I can’t refute his claims because these inspectors are anonymous so maybe what he said is true.

 Summer Palace VS One Harbour Road

 I might sound snobby but I tremendously enjoy fancy dim sum.
 It’s been a couple of months too and if I remember correctly, the last time was at Summer Palace.
 This is a Michelin star restaurant, a fact I only knew about as I was writing this post.

 Since Summer Palace and One Harbour Road are both on the Michelin Guide list and are restaurants in hotels, I’ll do a comparison of both.
 One Harbour Road is located inside the Grand Hyatt Hotel in Wanchai and Summer Palace is located inside the Shangri-La Hotel in Admiralty.

 When it comes to interior design, Summer Palace wins by far.
 You take one step inside and you’ll notice how red everything is.
 There are big chandeliers and the feeling is very luxurious.
 One Harbour Road feels luxurious too but in a different way.
 They have a running pond and had a more neutral colour theme.
 It doesn’t feel as grand unless you count the staircase you use as you’re walking down.